ietf-wg-dnsop/draft-ietf-dnsop-must-not-sha1/draft-hardaker-dnsop-must-not-sha1.md

 # IANA Considerations

-IANA is requested to mark the following Delegation Signer (DS) Resource Record (RR) digest type algorithms as deprecated:

-- SHA-1
+IANA is requested to set the "DNSSEC Validation" of the "Digest Algorithms" registry {{DS-IANA}} to MUST NOT.

-IANA is requested to mark the following DNS Security Algorithm Numbers as deprecated:
+IANA is requested to set the "Recommended for DNSSEC Validation" column of the DNS Security Algorithm Numbers registry {{DNSKEY-IANA}}
+to MUST NOT:

 - RSASHA1
-- DSA-NSEC3-SHA1
 - RSASHA1-NSEC3-SHA1

 --- back